geospatialem/Turf.js-Fun/README.md

 __*7. Other Miscellaneous Notes*__

 It seemed Turf had issues with field values containing 'null' when determining the classification levels (breaks).
-Since the data I see everyday has to be suppressed, since it includes private information, this would pose a problem for me utilizing Turf while at work.
+Since the data I see everyday has to be suppressed, this would pose a problem for me utilizing Turf while at work.
 Knowing a little bit more of the back-end and how Turf runs would be helpful to troubleshoot, or at least, help those with specific datasets understand what is going on 'under the hood'.